FaultyRAM/ng-stats/README.md

 [![Build status][1]][2]

-`ng-log` is a drop-in replacement for the ngStats and ngWorldStats log batchers.
+`ng-stats` is a drop-in replacement for the ngStats and ngWorldStats log batchers.

 ## About ngLog, ngStats and ngWorldStats